 The Chesapeake Climate Action Network was founded by Mike Tidwell, a long-time journalist dedicated to creating a regional grassroots organization committed to climate action.
 CCAN officially launched on July 1, 2002 with a seed grant from the Rockefeller Brothers Fund.

 Since its inception, the Chesapeake Climate Action Network has been central to groundbreaking climate and clean energy victories in Maryland, Virginia and Washington, D.C.
 Working with a large and growing network of allies, the group has helped pass Clean Cars bills in Maryland and Washington, D.C., a bill promoting rooftop solar in Virginia, and landmark offshore wind power legislation in Maryland.
 Through litigation, CCAN has helped reduce mercury pollution from a coal plant in Wise County by 94 percent and forced the clean up of three coal ash dump sites in Maryland.
-It has also helped pass a landmark moratorium bill on fracking, as well as one of the strongest statewide carbon caps in the country in Maryland.
+It has also helped pass a landmark bill to ban fracking in Maryland, as well as one of the strongest statewide carbon caps in the country.

 How We Work